 Are you looking for custom furniture that will bring a WOW factor to your home or office?
 Live edge furniture creates show-stopping furniture and are extremely popular in home design.
 Our slab furniture can complement home design styles including modern, industrial, rustic, or Scandinavian decor.
 At Brick Mill Furniture, we offer various handcrafted Live Edge Furniture - including live edge desks, live edge tables, live edge shelves and more.
 Handcrafted in Williamsport, PA.

 Who is Brick Mill Co.?

 Brick Mill Co. is a family-owned business located in Williamsport, Pennsylvania.
 We are passionate about creating handcrafted heirloom-quality furniture that can be passed on from generation to generation.

 We sell custom live edge benches, sofa tables, desks, benches, shelves, console tables, and live edge dining tables, as well as craft wood furniture and solid wood tables.
-At Brick Mill Co., we carefully oversee our products every step of the way, from the initial slab of unfinished wood to finishing your Live Edge furniture with our 0% VOC plant-based finish.
+At Brick Mill Co., we carefully oversee our products every step of the way, from the initial slab of unfinished wood to finishing your Live Edge furniture with our conversion varnish finish.

 What is a Live Edge Table?